mnx-solutions/sdc-piranha/README.md

 1. `ssh git@git.joyent.com` Confirms access to the private repositories.
 Connection will immediately close.
 2. `git clone git@github.com:joyent/piranha.git`
-3. `npm install`
+3. `npm install` (if you get errors, try `npm i --production`)
 4. Create environment configuration file including uploading a private ssh key of a 'developer' user for SDC.
 See Configuration section below.
+Better yet, get someone else's working config file and use that as the `{environment}` when starting the server.
 5. Make sure portal user has rights to write var/error.json `chown -R portal var/`
+6. If Redis isn't installed and running, [install](http://redis.io/download) and [run](http://reistiago.wordpress.com/2011/07/23/installing-on-redis-mac-os-x/) it
-6. `node index.js -env={environment}`
+7. `node index.js -env={environment}`

 ### Staged Development